-Consistent with privacy protection procedures, the information collected did not disclose the identity of any individual involved in a firearm transaction.
+Consistent with privacy protection procedures followed by the FIST project, the information collected for this survey did not disclose the identity of any individual involved in a firearm transaction.
 Additionally, the software provided to help agencies submit statistical data contains a purging mechanism that destroys data in accordance with applicable Federal or State law.

-Federal prohibitions.
-The Gun Control Act (GCA), 18 U.S.C.
-922(d), prohibits the transfer of any firearm to any person who C
+Federal prohibitions The Gun Control Act (GCA), 18 U.S.C.
+922(d), prohibits the transfer of any firearm to any person who-

-- is under indictment for, or has been convicted of, a crime punishable by imprisonment for more than 1 year; - is a fugitive from justice; - is an unlawful user of or addicted to any controlled substance: - has been adjudicated as a mental defective or committed to a mental institution: - is an alien unlawfully in the United States or admitted under a nonimmigrant visa; - was discharged from the armed forces under dishonorable conditions: - has renounced United States citizenship; - is subject to a court order restraining him or her from harassing, stalking, or threatening an intimate partner or child: or - has been convicted in any court of a misdemeanor crime of domestic violence.
+• is under indictment for, or has been convicted of, a crime punishable by imprisonment for more than 1 year is a fugitive from justice

+• is an unlawful user of or addicted to any controlled substance

+• has been adjudicated as a mental defective or committed to a mental institution has renounced United States citizenship is subject to a court order restraining him or her from harassing, stalking, or threatening an intimate partner or child has been convicted in any court of a misdemeanor crime of domestic violence.